jasasonc/FatigueDS/docs/source/examples.rst

 Examples
 ========

-Examples of using pyFDS are provided for different types of signals:
+Examples of using FatigueDS are provided for different types of signals:

 .. toctree::
    :maxdepth: 1